Become Our Patron

 NOAA.gov: The GOES X-ray flux plot contains 1 and 5 minute averages of solar X-rays in the 1-8 Angstrom (0.1-0.8 nm) and 0.5-4.0 Angstrom (0.05-0.4 nm) pass bands.
 Data from the SWPC Primary GOES X-ray satellite is shown.

 The sun also emits high energy protons during flares, when these particles reach Earth they can block out HF transmissions for polar paths.
 The next link opens a window with the latest 3 day GOES Proton Flux.

 The effects of extreme solar radiation are listed on this NOAA Space Weather Scale page.
 For more information visit the NOAA Space Weather website.

 Geomagnetic effects from the sun can be seen in this 3 hour Kp-Index from the NOAA Space Weather Prediction Center, if the index is higher than 5 then a geomagnetic storm is in progress.
 Other Space monitors from NOAA can be found here .

-The basis where solar flares emit, these are planet sized regions where the temperature is cooler than the surrounding area and where magnetic loops poke through the surface.
+The basis where solar flares emit, these are planet sized regions, where the temperature is cooler than the surrounding area and where magnetic loops poke through the surface.
 The exact generation of sunspots is not quite clear but they seem to be related with the amount of activity in the sun.
-The amount of sunspots vary approximately in an eleven year cycle and the amount of sunspots per cyle also varies in a much longer cycle resulting in complex cyclic variations of solar energy.
+The amount of sunspots vary approximately in an eleven year cycle and the number of sunspots per cyle also varies in a much longer cycle resulting in very complex cyclic variations of solar energy.

 And as the output of the sun varies we, as inhabitants of this planet, will also receive varying amounts of energy.
 Which will have its effect on our climate.
 For the source of the image and more information follow the next link: Steve Goddard Wordpress .